ghuh/bookmark_manager/README.md

 bm s|search <REGEX>

 # Search with only regex, no tags
-# Note that single word seaches are case insensitive, but multi-word queries are not
+# The regex is case insensitive
 bm search "search engine"

 # Tags are like "and" queries
-# Tags are always case insensitive
+# Tags are case insensitive
 bm s google --tag Search

 # Search with only tags, no regex